-- Enable and disable the calibration mode - CALibration the measured current and voltage. - CALibration the current and voltage output levels.
+- Enable and disable the calibration mode - Calibrate the measured current and measured voltage and store new calibration in nonvolatile memory. - Calibrate the current and voltage output levels, and store new calibration constants in nonvolatile memory. - Calibrate the output impedance of the AC source, and store new calibration constants in nonvolatile memory.